Trauma #2--The Dentist

 One day when we were down in the basement, John said he wanted to show me his room.
 I went in with him.
 Before I even understood what was happening, I was on his bed and he was laying on top of me, kissing me on the mouth, like a man kisses a woman.
 I froze.
 I didn't know what was happening or why.

 This happened a few more times and eventually my nine-year-old self realized something was definitely wrong.
-I told my mom what John had been doing to me, and she freaked.
-She called the police and the Big Brothers organization.
-The organization immediately removed John from being a Big Brother.
-They determined he had broken organizational rules by taking me out of state.
-Police detectives interviewed me.
-I told them everything that had happened.
+I told my mom what John had been doing to me, but she and the organization apparently didn't realize exactly what was happening, and allowed it to continue.

 John retained an attorney, a friend of his whom he had also introduced me to.
 At that young age, I still didn't quite understand what had happened to me.
 I felt so many different things.
 But the main thing I felt was sad for the loss of the man who had been so good to me.
 It may seem strange that I felt like that, but the psychology of child sexual abuse is complicated.